marisap95/M3FrEn/README.md

 ## 📚 Reference

-If you use this code, please cite:
+If you use this code, please cite: P. Arpaia, M. Cacciapuoti, A. Cataldo, S. Criscuolo, E. De Benedetto, A. Masciullo, M. Pesola, R. Schiavoni, and A. Tedesco, _"A Novel Entropy Metric for Unified Analysis of Temporal, Spatial, and Spectral EEG Properties,"_ in IEEE Transactions on Biomedical Engineering, DOI:~10.1109/TBME.2025.3606955